Nonasymptotic noisy lossy source coding: Introduction

-Under the logarithmic loss distortion measure \cite{courtade2011multiterminal}, the noisy source coding problem reduces to the information bottleneck problem \cite{tishby1999bottleneck}.
-Indeed, in the information bottleneck method, the goal is to minimize $I(X; Z)$ subject to the constraint that $I(S; Y)$ exceeds a certain threshold.
-On the other hand, the noisy rate-distortion function under logarithmic loss is given by \eqref{Rdnoisy} in which $\E{\bar{\mathsf d}(\mathsf X, \mathsf Z)}$ is replaced by $H(\mathsf S| \mathsf Y)$.
-The two optimization problems are equivalent.
-The solution to the information bottleneck problem thus acquires an operational meaning of the asymptotically minimum achievable noisy source coding rate under logarithmic loss.
+Under the logarithmic loss distortion measure \cite{courtade2014multiterminal}, the noisy source coding problem reduces to the information bottleneck problem \cite{tishby1999bottleneck}.
+Indeed, in the information bottleneck method, the goal is to minimize $I(X; Z)$ subject to the constraint that $I(S; Z)$ exceeds a certain threshold.
+Both problems are equivalent because the noisy rate-distortion function under logarithmic loss is given by \eqref{Rdnoisy} in which $\E{\bar{\mathsf d}(\mathsf X, \mathsf Z)}$ is replaced by $H(\mathsf S| \mathsf Z)$.
+The solution to the information bottleneck problem thus becomes the answer to a fundamental limit, namely, the asymptotically minimum achievable noisy source coding rate under logarithmic loss.

 In this paper, we give new nonasymptotic achievability and converse bounds for the noisy source coding problem, which generalize the noiseless source coding bounds in \cite{kostina2011fixed}.
-We observe that at finite blocklenghs, the noisy coding problem is, in general, not equivalent to the noiseless coding problem with the surrogate distortion measure.
-Essentially, the reason is that taking the expectation in \eqref{dbarintro} dismisses the randomness introduced by the noisy channel, which nonasymptotically cannot be neglected.
-The additional randomness introduced by the channel slows down the rate of approach to the asymptotic fundamental limit in the noisy source coding problem compared to the asymptotically equivalent noiseless problem.
-Specifically, for noiseless source coding of stationary memoryless sources with separable distortion measure, we showed previously \cite{kostina2011fixed} (see also \cite{ingber2011dispersion} for an alternative proof in the finite alphabet case) that the minimum number $M$ of representation points compatible with a given probability $\epsilon$ of exceeding distortion threshold $d$ can be written as
+We evaluate those bounds numerically in special cases to illuminate their tightness for all but very small blocklengths, a regime for which Shannon's random selection of reproduction points ceases to be near-optimal.
+We give a refined asymptotic analysis of those bounds.
+Specifically, as in \cite{kostina2011fixed,ingber2011dispersion}, we fix the tolerable probability $\epsilon$ of exceeding distortion $d$ and we study how fast the rate-distortion function can be approached as the length of the data block we are coding over increases.\footnote{We refer the reader to \cite{kostina2011fixed} for a discussion of differences between the fidelity criteria of excess and average distortion in the nonasymptotic regime.} This regime is different from the large deviations asymptotics studied in \cite{weissman2002tradeoffs} in which a rate strictly greater than the rate-distortion function is fixed, and the excess distortion probability vanishes exponentially with $k$.
+For noiseless source coding of stationary memoryless sources with separable distortion measure, we showed previously \cite{kostina2011fixed} (see also \cite{ingber2011dispersion} for an alternative proof in the finite alphabet case) that the minimum number $M$ of representation points compatible with a given probability $\epsilon$ of exceeding distortion threshold $d$ at blocklength $k$ satisfies

 where $\mathcal V(d)$ is the rate-dispersion function, explicitly identified in \cite{kostina2011fixed}, and $\Qinv{\cdot}$ denotes the inverse of the complementary standard Gaussian cdf.
 In this paper, we show that for noisy source coding of a discrete stationary memoryless source over a discrete stationary memoryless channel under a separable distortion measure, $\mathcal V(d)$ in \eqref{2ordernoiseless} is replaced by the noisy rate-dispersion function $\tilde {\mathcal V}(d) $, which can be expressed as